larryknaebelobsidian/kingdom/Proposition 4. The literal, grammatical interpretation of the Scriptures must (connected with the figurative, tropical, or rhetorical) be observed in order to obtain a correct understanding of this kingdom..md

 >  p.
 51 Vol. 1 Prop.
 4 Obs.
 2 note 1

 > While an ingenious and learned school formed at Alexandria had contrived by a system of allegorical interpretation to infuse Platonism into the Old Testament, the school at Jerusalem had been growing increasingly rigid, and interdicted any such daring exegesis.
 It clung with fanatic attachment to the letter of the Scriptures, but failing to comprehend the spirit, it sunk into all the puerilities of a narrow literalism.
+> - Pressense (*The Early Years of Christianity*, p.
+99)
 > p.
 51 Vol. 1 Prop.
 4 Obs.
 2 note 1

-> The **history of interpretation** is briefly told.
-The **first, and Jewish, method** was to abide by the **grammatical sense** (still retained to some extent by the Orthodox -- over against the Reformed or Rationalist -- Jews, and especially by "the Karaites" or "Scripturists"), but as the Jews came in contact with Greek and Oriental philosophy (in Egypt, Greece, etc.), the **effort to conciliate the Hebrew Scriptures with such a philosophy** led to a second mode by which the obvious sense is made figurative in order to convey another sense -- the latter being regarded as the higher.
-This brought forth three distinctive types of interpretation: the **grammatical**, the **ideal**, and these two, more or less, combined.
-The **Jewish method** -- evidenced by its exclusiveness and Messianic hopes -- was adopted by the primitive Church, as witnessed e.g. by its application of prophecy, its Pre-millenarian views, etc.  The **ideal**, presented in the system of Philo, was inaugurated into the Christian Church by the Alexandrian fathers, and speedily gained a wide-spread reputation, being followed by numerous writers.
+> The history of interpretation is briefly told.
+The first, and Jewish, method was to abide by the grammatical sense (still retained to some extent by the Orthodox -- over against the Reformed or Rationalist -- Jews, and especially by "the Karaites" or "Scripturists"), but as the Jews came in contact with Greek and Oriental philosophy (in Egypt, Greece, etc.), the effort to conciliate the Hebrew Scriptures with such a philosophy led to a second mode by which the obvious sense is made figurative in order to convey another sense -- the latter being regarded as the higher.
+This brought forth three distinctive types of interpretation: the grammatical, the ideal, and these two, more or less, combined.
+The Jewish method -- evidenced by its exclusiveness and Messianic hopes -- was adopted by the primitive Church, as witnessed e.g. by its application of prophecy, its Pre-millenarian views, etc.  The ideal, presented in the system of Philo, was inaugurated into the Christian Church by the Alexandrian fathers, and speedily gained a wide-spread reputation, being followed by numerous writers.
 A **combination** of the grammatical and ideal found a host of followers down to the Reformation.
 Tradition, metaphysical speculations, some favorite for of philosophy, were incorporated.
 At the Reformation there was a return to the Jewish method, and while the ideal and mystical has been largely adopted, yet the extremes -- excepting in a few cases -- once so prevailing are now avoided.
 As to Philo's system, afterward adopted by Christian fathers (Origen, etc.), we only quote, as illustrative, from an Article entitled "Alexandrian Christianity" (The North Brit.
 Review, August, 1855) : "According to him (Philo), nearly the whole of Scripture, not only its parables, its symbolic ceremonies, its obscure prophecies, but even the simplest language in which it relates the most ordinary transaction, every name and every number that it contains, possesses not only a plain but also a hidden meaning, the former of which is to the letter as the body to the soul."
-After stating that Aristobulus and other Jews, Oriental and Alexandrian, and even Greeks (in application to their poets) had employed this method, the writer adds: "We should say that the adoption of this principle of interpretation by Philo and his Christian disciples was the **greatest obstacle to their discovering the true meaning of the Bible**, and is the cause of their being almost useless as expositors. "
+After stating that Aristobulus and other Jews, Oriental and Alexandrian, and even Greeks (in application to their poets) had employed this method, the writer adds: "We should say that the adoption of this principle of interpretation by Philo and his Christian disciples was the greatest obstacle to their discovering the true meaning of the Bible, and is the cause of their being almost useless as expositors. "
 > p.
 51 Vol. 1 Prop.
 4 Obs.
 2 note 1

 > Philo criticises the attitude of those who merely hold fast to the literal sense of Scripture as low, unworthy, and superstitous.